 Here’s another, quicker way to roast cauliflower — broil it!
 This flavorful, lemony salad features charred cauliflower and toasted Italian pearl pasta.

-If you’ve visited here before, you may already know that my absolute favorite way to cook cauliflower is to roast it, and season it with assertive flavors.
+My absolute favorite way to cook cauliflower is to roast it, and to season it with assertive spices like harissa and cumin.

-When I saw a method in Naomi Pomeroy’s beautiful new cookbook Taste and Technique (my number one pick for cookbook of the year) for broiling cauliflower until it was deliciously caramelized and “blistered” I didn’t waste any time trying it.
+Naomi Pomeroy’s beautiful cookbook Taste and Technique includes a method for broiling cauliflower until it’s deliciously caramelized and “blistered” — I didn’t waste any time trying it.

-I added a favorite ingredient to my version of Naomi’s recipe to make it more of a one-dish meal – fregola, a toasted round pasta shape from Sardinia that has a nice toasty chew.
-I like to serve this at dinner as a side dish, but it’s also a great lunch salad.
-It keeps well for a few days in the fridge, but I think it tastes best when served warm (a few seconds in the microwave does the trick).
+I added a favorite ingredient to this recipe to make it more of a one-dish meal – fregola, a toasted round pasta shape from Sardinia that has a nice chew.

-- 1 large head cauliflower, cored, quartered and sliced into ½-inch pieces
+- 1 head cauliflower, cored, quartered and sliced into ½-inch pieces

 - 1 teaspoon kosher salt

 - 1 finely chopped garlic clove

 - Zest of 1 lemon, plus 2 tablespoons fresh juice

 - 1 cup cooked fregola or pearl couscous